 where $\tilde\gamma$ is the inverse mobility of the active particles, $f_i$ their propulsive forces, and $V$ the potential exerted by the confining walls. $\boldsymbol{\eta}_i$'s are Gaussian white noises satisfying $\langle {\eta}^\alpha_i(t) \rangle=0$ and $\langle {\eta}^\alpha_i(t) {\eta}^\beta_j(t') \rangle = \delta_{ij}\delta^{\alpha\beta} \delta(t-t')$, where the angular brackets denote an average over noise histories. ${\bf u}(\theta_i)$ is a director along the orientation, $\theta_i$, of particle $i$ which evolves according to the overdamped dynamics

-Here $\Gamma_i({\bf r}_i,\theta_i)$ is the torque (again we silently absorb the rotational mobility in the torque) exerted on the particle by the wall, and $\zeta_i$ is a Gaussian white noise with $\langle \zeta_i(t) \rangle=0$ and $\langle \zeta_i(t)\zeta_j(t')\rangle = \delta_{ij}\delta(t-t')$.
+Here $\Gamma_i({\bf r}_i,\theta_i)$ is the torque (again, we silently absorb the rotational mobility in the torque) exerted on the particle by the wall, and $\zeta_i$ is a Gaussian white noise with $\langle \zeta_i(t) \rangle=0$ and $\langle \zeta_i(t)\zeta_j(t')\rangle = \delta_{ij}\delta(t-t')$.
 Note that when $f_i=0$, the dynamics satisfy a fluctuation-dissipation relation and the system is in equilibrium.

-Clearly, there is no momentum conservation in this model.
+Clearly, since, for example, every active force $f_i\vec{u}(\theta_i)$ injects momentum into the system, there is no momentum conservation in this model.
 Nonetheless, as suggested above, it is useful to consider the momentum density field of the model.
 To this end, we consider both the density, $ \hat{\rho}(\vec r)$, and momentum density fields, $\hat{\vec p}(\vec r)$, defined through

 and whose averages with respect to noise realizations and initial conditions are denoted by $\rho(\vec r)=\langle \hat \rho(\vec r)\rangle$ and $\vec p(\vec r)=\langle \hat {\vec p}(\vec r) \rangle$.